-First aid kits are located in the following areas: Biology Lab, behind the receptionist desk, and at Aquinas Library Circulation Desk.
+First aid kits are located in the following areas: Biology Lab, behind the receptionist desk, and on the second floor across from Breen Hall.
 Automated External Defibrillators are located on both the first and second floors of the main academic building.
 The first floor AED is located in the area behind the receptionist's desk, and the second floor AED is located on the wall across from Breen Hall.
-There is also an AED located at the Aquinas Library by the circulation desk.
+There is also an AED located near the first floor lobby of Siena Hall.